patriciogonzalezvivo/ofxFX/README.md

 # Examples #
 On this addon you will find examples of the classes I just describe.
 Some of them are combined together in order to show clearly how to use them in the following examples:

-*   Filter: A mix for showing bloom, blur, bokeh, glow and Unsharp filters

-*   Injection: a mix of shaders from [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/)
+*   Mix: diferent eyecandy shaders from [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) together and then passed to post-processing GLSL shaders that acts as filters ( blur, glow, bloom, etc )

-*   Composite: an example of how to combine the effect between them.
-In this case: mask, blur and OldTv
+*   Mask: an example of how to mask the effects between them.

 *   Conway: life game made by [Kalwalt](http://www.kalwaltart.it/)